mhekkel/libmcfp/docs/index.rst

 Installation
 ------------

-Since **mcfp** is a so-called cpp20-module library, you will need a very recent compiler.
-This code has been tested with GCC 15 and CLang 22 as well as the compiler that comes with Visual Studio version 2026.
+To build **mcfp** you will need a very recent compiler.
+This code has been tested with GCC 14 and CLang 22 as well as the compiler that comes with Visual Studio version 2026.

 Other requirements are `CMake <https://cmake.org/>`_ version 3.28 or higher.
-And you will have to have `ninja <https://ninja-build.org/>`_.

 .. code-block:: console

    git clone https://github.com/mhekkel/libmcfp.git
    cd libmcfp
-   cmake -B build -G Ninja
+   cmake -B build
    cmake --build build
    cmake --install build